Table of Contents

 Remember, Selection Filters have their use cases!
 Consider trying one out next time you’re having difficulty making selections, but until then, enjoy your filter-free experience!

-Selection Filter Tutorial
+Watch the Selection Filter Video Tutorial

 Do you have any tips or tricks for making selections easier in SOLIDWORKS?
 We’d love to hear about them in the comments!
 Check out our website for more information on SOLIDWORKS, and be sure to contact us at Hawk Ridge Systems today if you have any questions.
 Thanks for reading!